gvcgo/gvc/Readme.md

-   vscode, vsc, vs, v             VSCode and extensions installation. nvim, neovim, nv, n            Neovim installation. neobox-shell, shell, box, ns   Start a neobox shell. neobox-runner, nbrunner, nbr   Start a neobox client. neobox-keeper, nbkeeper, nbk   Start a neobox keeper. browser, br                    Browser data management. homebrew, brew, hb             Homebrew installation or update. hosts, h, host                 Sytem hosts file management(need admistrator or root).
+   vscode, vsc, vs, v             VSCode and extensions installation. nvim, neovim, nv, n            Neovim installation. neobox-shell, shell, box, ns   Start a neobox shell. neobox-runner, nbrunner, nbr   Start a neobox client. # this is used by neobox-shell, users do not need care about. neobox-keeper, nbkeeper, nbk   Start a neobox keeper. # this is used by neobox-shell, users do not need care about. browser, br                    Browser data management. homebrew, brew, hb             Homebrew installation or update. hosts, h, host                 Sytem hosts file management(need admistrator or root).